samnjugu/ally-api-client/README.md

 To check if the variables are loaded, run unit tests.

 ### Prevent pushing your Acount secrets
-Once you have updated the properties file with your secret information block git from checking the properties file for changes so you don't end up oushing your credentials to remote.
+Once you have updated the properties file with your secret information block git from checking the properties file for changes so you don't end up pushing your credentials to remote.
 ```bash
 git update-index --assume-unchanged tradeking-api/src/main/resources/ally.properties
 ```